 Second, the number of personnel trained in intermediate (ICS-300) and advanced (ICS-400) ICS are inadequate to ensure that trained and experienced staff will be available to assume the leadership roles needed for many instances.
-Dating back to around 2005, most agencies at all levels of government - as well as nongovernmental organizations and private sector response support organizations - undertook extensive efforts to provide introductory and basic ICS (ICS-100 and ICS-200) and intermediate and advanced ICS for supervisors and managers, which is often subject to agency leadership's definitions of these roles.
+Dating back to around 2005, most agencies at all levels of government - as well as nongovernmental organizations and private sector response support organizations - undertook extensive efforts to training or on providing opportunities for new personnel to develop experience as they replace those who have moved up or moved out.
+There appears to be inadequate succession planning to maintain minimum skill sets for ICS among personnel who are moving into positions requiring intermediate or advanced ICS training.

-"Large and small departments have demonstrated or experienced shortcomings and constraints in applying or using the fundamental principles of ICS."
+"Large and small departments have demonstrated or experienced shortcomings and constraints in applying or using the fundamental principles of ICS." provide introductory and basic ICS (ICS-100 and ICS-200) and intermediate and advanced ICS for supervisors and managers, which is often subject to agency leadership's definitions of these roles.